Jinniyah/Jinniyah/README.md

 🥳 Certifications

   * For the lastest information on certifications and skills please check out my LinkedIn Account: <a href = "https://www.linkedin.com/in/jennifer-martin-74039622/details/certifications/"> Jennifer (Edwards) Martin Certification's</a>
+  * Educational focus has been on Azure, AI (Azure and AWS), back-end development, PowerShell and cybersecurity.

 | Source      | Certification                                                                                                                                                       | Year | Applicable Languages |
 |-------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|:--------------------:|